-Recounts or no, US elections are still vulnerable to hacking
+Election system susceptible to rigging despite red flags

 What’s more, their prevalence magnifies other risks in the election system, such as the possibility that hackers might compromise the computers that tally votes, by making failures or attacks harder to catch.
 And like other voting machines adopted since the 2000 election, the paperless systems are nearing the end of their useful life — yet there is no comprehensive plan to replace them.

-“If I were going to hack this election, I would go for the paperless machines because they are so hard to check,” said Barbara Simons, a former IBM executive and co-author of “Broken Ballots,” a history of the unlearned lessons of flawed U.S. voting technology.
+“If I were going to hack this election, I would go for the paperless machines because they are so hard to check,” said Barbara Simons, a former IBM researcher and co-author of “Broken Ballots,” a history of the unlearned lessons of flawed U.S. voting technology.

 FRAUD AND THE U.S. VOTING SYSTEM

-Although Stein premised her recount effort on the need to ensure that the 2016 election wasn’t tainted by hacking or fraud, there’s no evidence of either so far — a fact federal judge Paul Diamond cited prominently in his decision halting the Pennsylvania recount .
+Although Stein premised her recount effort on the need to ensure that the 2016 election wasn’t tainted by hacking or fraud, there’s no evidence of either so far — a fact federal judge Paul Diamond cited prominently in his decision halting the Pennsylvania recount.
 “Suspicion of a ‘hacked’ Pennsylvania election borders on the irrational,” the judge wrote in his opinion.

 Stein also pursued recounts in Wisconsin and Michigan, to little avail.
 Those states use more reliable paper-based voting technologies.
 (The Electoral College certified Republican Donald Trump’s presidential victory last week.)